Introduction

 From Sternes and Shimada (2020) who found sharks could be assigned two morphotype groups: A, elongate body, posteriorly placed dorsal fin, and a swept caudal fin; B, deeper body, anteriorly place dorsal fins, and a less swept caudal fin.

 Although the work of Thomson and Simanek (1977) and later Sternes and Shimada (2020) points to interesting patterns in shark body-shape, neither study explicitly studied the role habitat—that is, pelagic or benthic—had in influencing the evolution body-shape evolution.
 In particular, Sternes and Shimada (2020) merely observed that their two groups with different body shapes often varied in their habitat preference.
 In addition, Sternes and Shimada (2020) made no explicit, quantitative phylogenetic test of their patterns.
 This leaves open an important question: Do pelagic and benthic sharks have significantly different body shape?
-Subsequently, we might also ask, Has the morphology of pelagic and benthic sharks evolveed at the same rate?
+Subsequently, we might also ask, Has the morphology of pelagic and benthic sharks evolved at the same rate?
 These are the questions we will take on in this project.

 Methods